 - 1. Step One: Establish strong company management systems - a.
 We maintain the Policy.
 We communicate the Policy internally and externally by posting it on our corporate website, PVH.com, and by distributing it to all of our suppliers and licensees. - b.
 We have a Conflict Minerals working group of senior associates, led by our Vice President & Associate General Counsel, Global Compliance, who work on our Conflict Minerals compliance strategy.
-This working group includes representatives from Legal and Sourcing.
+This working group includes representatives from the PVH Legal and Supply teams.
 Working group members are educated on the Rule, the Guidance, our compliance plan and the procedures for reviewing and validating supplier responses to our inquiries.
 We have in prior compliance periods provided training to our supply chain leads, to enable them to better explain our requirements to Covered Suppliers.
 We also use outside counsel with expertise on compliance and reporting under the Rule to assist us with our compliance efforts. - c.
 We use the CMRT developed by the RMI to gather supply chain information.
 We maintain business records relating to our 3TG due diligence, including responses to the CMRT, findings and resulting decisions, for at least five years. - d.
-Our standard supplier and licensee agreements contain provisions that explain the Company's expectations and our suppliers' obligations under the Rule.
+Our standard supplier and licensee agreements contain provisions that explain the Company?s expectations and our suppliers? obligations under the Rule.
 The Policy is also attached to these agreements. - e.
-Associates, suppliers and other interested third parties can report potential misconduct, including violations of the Policy, through internal and external channels, including our Tell PVH ethics hotline and website.
-Reports may be made anonymously (except as prohibited by law) online or via the telephone in any of 14 languages, and are kept confidential to the extent possible.
+Associates, suppliers and other interested third parties can report potential misconduct, including violations of the Policy, through internal and external channels, including our Tell PVH hotline and website.
+Reports may be made anonymously (except as prohibited by law) online or via the telephone in any of 14 languages, and are kept confidential to the extent possible. - 2.
+Step Two: Identify and assess risk in the supply chain - a.
+Covered Suppliers were asked to provide us with information, through the completion of the CMRT, concerning the usage and source of 3TG in the products that they manufacture for us.
+For 2022, we sent emails to each of our 476 Covered Suppliers explaining our obligations under the Rule and the Policy, and requesting that they complete the CMRT.
+We followed up by email with all Covered Suppliers that did not respond within a specified timeframe. - b.
+We reviewed the Covered Suppliers? completed CMRTs and followed up on any response that appeared to be inaccurate or incomplete.
+In each case, we requested a revised or more detailed response and continued to follow up as appropriate. - c.
+We and our outside counsel with expertise in supply chain compliance separately reviewed the smelter and refiner information provided by the Covered Suppliers against the CMRT?s Smelter Look-up tab list.
+Smelter and refiner information was also reviewed against the lists of ?conformant? and ?active? smelters and refiners published by the RMI.